comcode-org/binmat_rules/README.md

 ### Win Conditions

 - The game is won by the defenders if all 110 turns have elapsed without the attacker achieving victory.
-- The game is won by the defenders if the attackers attempt to draw a card from the attacker deck when neither it nor the attacker discard pile has any cards in it.
 - The game is won by the attackers if they are unable to draw a card from a lane deck as a result of attacking that lane. (see [Combat](#combat))
-- The game is won by the attackers if either team attempts to draw a card from a lane deck when neither it nor its associated discard pile has any cards in it.

 ### Combat Examples and Edge Cases
 [now a stub]